Fnatic Bolt Mouse Review

 Again, this is all better seen than read, so don’t forget to check out that video review!
 I’ll just link it here again for those of you that are too lazy to scroll back up.

 If I was trying to make a decision to buy this mouse for myself, the only thing that might make me stop to consider is that it’s not the best option for my palm grip.
-I’d still buy it anyway because there’s other good stuff on offer, but I’d stop to consider.
+I’d still buy it anyway because there’s so much other good stuff on offer.

 However, there are loads of people out there that don’t use the palm grip or won’t feel that it matters much if they do.
 That said, I’d easily recommend the Fnatic Bolt mouse to most gamers.